-A portrait had been kind enough to warn her of the thing so she was on the way to the tower when she stumbled across the stupid thing.
+A portrait had been kind enough to warn her of the thing, so she was on the way to the tower when she stumbled across the stupid beast.

 She glared at it.
-She was going to be the next Dark Lord—whatever that title even meant!
-No one ever talked about 'You-Know-Who'—and she was certainly not going to let some slow mountain troll in her way.
+She was going to be the next Dark Lord—whatever that title even meant!—and she was certainly not going to let some slow mountain troll get in her way.
 Besides, it wasn't even a water troll.
-It was just incredibly strong and incredibly stupid.
+It was just incredibly strong, and incredibly stupid.

 The troll noticed her and gave a disgusting grin.

 She held up her wand.
-How embarrassing would it be if Moratorium were taken down by a mere troll?
+How embarrassing would it be if Moratorium was taken down by a mere troll?
 Immensely!

-The troll cried out in agony as it clutched it's now bleeding heavily arm.
+The troll cried out in agony as it clutched its then heavily bleeding arm.

 Harry pointed her wand to his back knee as he twisted his leg, exposing the tender flesh.
 "Diffindo."

-It cried out again then fell to the ground with a loud thump and it glowered with a mixture of fear and hatred at Harry.
+It cried out again, then fell to the ground with a loud thump and glowered with a mixture of fear and hatred at Harry.